evilHoms/cpass/README.md

 run `./install.sh` script, it will generate `cpass` script, put it to your PATH dirrectory for easy use.
 If you will run `cpass -k[key] ls` and see `No records` in the console - everething is good.

+There are few options for data protection:
+* Most secured but not very convenient: `./install.sh` without arguments and enter 2 keys all the time you use cpass, `cpass ls` and then enter in hidden prompt 2 passwords.
+Or you can pass key and hash key as parameters `cpass -k[key] -K[hash_key] ls`, but it a bit less secured as people can see you keys.
+Use this method if other people have access to the computer where you use it.
+* Optimal way: `./install.sh [hash_key]` installation with one of the keys, so you will need to enter only one to run cpass.
+Run `cpass ls` without key arguments and enter one key in the secret prompt or pass the key via arguments `cpass -k[key] ls`.
+Optimal for home, where strangers don't have access to your computer.
+Don't use this install method on public computers as you hash key will be exposed.
+* Less secured (not recommended): only if you know what you are doing, `./install.sh [hash_key] [key]` use install script with both keys, so you won't be asked to enter keys when you run cpass.
+Data still will be encrypted, but anybody will be able to see all records without entering any passwords.

 #### With firebase:
 After installing dependencies, you will need https://firebase.google.com/ account, config and bucket.
 1. To get config, go to account console -> Project settings -> Click `Generate new private key`